GustavOxys/Agenda/README_EN.md

 ```

 Extends from base, create a block content with a div responsible-table
-the create a table with contacts-table
+then create a table with contacts-table
 the caption is 'Planner' (table-caption)

 The head is with a table row (table-row table-row-header)